-- Partner organisations are required to report on the use of funds provided by WaterAid on an agreed basis, as set out in the partnership agreement.
+- Partners are required to report on the use of funds provided by WaterAid on an agreed basis, as set out in the PPA.
 WaterAid will provide a standard financial reporting template for partners to use, especially for donor funded projects. - The CP should determine the frequency of partner reporting on a risk basis.
-This could be determined from the risk assessment done during the partner selection process, previous reviews, and the monitoring and outcome of any capacity building initiatives. - The process for reporting by partners should not be overly bureaucratic, complex or time consuming.
+This could be determined from the risk assessment done during the partner selection process, previous reviews, monitoring and outcome of any capacity strengthening initiatives. - The process for reporting by partners should not be overly bureaucratic, complex or time consuming.
 It should enable the monitoring of progress and accountability of funds disbursed.
-The partner return based on risk assessment could be monthly (for high risk partners/partnerships), twomonthly or quarterly. - All partner financial reports should be reviewed and approved by a Programme department. - Country programme finance and programme teams should agree appropriate ways of giving feedback to partners (see section 5 - 'Monitoring and support'). - Partner grants and expenditure should be up to date on the global accounting system (GAS).
+The partner return based on risk assessment could be monthly (for high risk partners/partnerships), twomonthly or quarterly. - All partner financial reports should be reviewed and approved by the budget holder or the responsible staff in the programme department with support from the finance team. - CP finance and programme teams should agree appropriate ways of giving feedback to partners (see section 5 'Monitoring and support'). - Partner grants and expenditure should be up to date on the global accounting system (GAS).
 All partner balances should be reviewed and reconciled on a monthly basis. - It is recommended that partner balances should be reviewed and discussed by the CP senior management team at least quarterly, as part of the partnership review processes.